Edeka Logo

 Edeka Logo History

-The name Edeka began to be used in 1911.
+The name Edeka was first used in 1911.
 The fact is that the abbreviation E. d.
 The K., from which it is derived, seemed too short to the company’s owners, and the full version (Einkaufsgenossenschaft der Kolonialwarenhändler im Halleschen Torbezirk zu Berlin) was too long.
 However, November 25, 1907, is still considered the official date of the group’s creation.
-It was then that several trading cooperatives united into an association, which later turned into Edeka Zentrale Stiftung & Co. kg.
+It was then that several trading cooperatives united to form an association, which later became Edeka Zentrale Stiftung & Co.
+KG.

-Now the organization owns several thousand stores throughout Germany.
+The organization now owns several thousand stores throughout Germany.
 Many of them are run by independent traders who have volunteered to join Edeka.
 They use a common logo called Block-E: a large blue “E” in a yellow square.
 But this was not always the case because the brand’s visual identity changed several times.
 Its history can be divided into five periods.

 What is Edeka?

 Edeka Group is an association of German cooperatives.
 This organization operates numerous discounters and full-range supermarkets.
-It is the undisputed leader in the ranking of food retailers in Germany: it owns more than a quarter of the market in the food retail sector.
+It is the undisputed leader in Germany’s food retail ranking: it owns more than a quarter of the market.

 1911 – 1921